srinivassaitangudu/helpers1/docs/coding/all.jupyter_notebook.how_to_guide.md

   - You don't ever want to program by coincidence
 - Typically the warnings are informative and tell us what's the issue and how to fix it, so please fix your code
-  - If it's not obvious how to interpret or fix a warning file a bug, file a bug reporting clearly a repro case and the error message
+  - If it's not obvious how to interpret or fix a warning, file a bug reporting clearly a repro case and the error message

 ### Make cells idempotent